 After 34 years of conducting one of the nation’s most respected wine competitions, wine columnist/ journalist Dan Berger has changed the name of his former Riverside International Wine Competition.

-In 2016, the event’s name changed to Dan Berger’s International Wine and Cider Competition which is now in its second year.
+In 2016, the event’s name changed to Dan Berger’s International Wine Competition which just completed its third year.
+Read more about us.

 Dan Berger’s International Wine Competition took place on December 15th, 2022.